Dealing With Stress as a Remote Worker and Effective Ways to Reduce it

 Plan Your Work Environment

-Stop yourself if you ever find yourself engaging in these harmful behaviors:
+Stop yourself if you notice these harmful habits:

 - Answering work emails in bed

-Remember, if you don’t choose your work environment purposefully, your entire home becomes your workspace.
+Remember: if you don’t choose your workspace deliberately, your entire home becomes your office.

 Build Rituals into Your Workday